danawoodman/blog/src/articles/react-hello-world-examples.md

 ---
-title: React "Hello World" Examples
+title: React "Hello World" examples
 date: 2020-04-25
 tags: [javascript, react]
 ---

 Below is a small collection of React examples to get anyone started using React.
 They progress from simpler to more complex/full featured examples.

+This article is intended specifically for people who are new to React.
+If you're a React veteran, you might want to skip sections you know or check out one of [my other posts](/articles) instead.

 ## First Step